warning Coming soon – PHH Mortgage is changing its name! right arrow

 • Any other act or practice that impairs or attempts to impair an appraiser’s independence, objectivity, or impartiality or violates law or regulation, including, but not limited to, the Truth in Lending Act (TILA) and Regulation Z, or the Uniform Standards of Professional Appraisal Practice (USPAP).

-A Seller must not order, obtain, use, or pay for a second or subsequent appraisal in connection with a mortgage financing transaction unless
+A Client must not order, obtain, use, or pay for a second or subsequent appraisal in connection with a mortgage financing transaction unless

 • there is a reasonable basis to believe that the initial appraisal was flawed or tainted, and such basis is clearly and appropriately noted in the Loan File;